 Cumulation and Extrapolation

 Variations IX (2015) holds an outstanding key position regarding the evolvement of the work of Nicolas Constantin.
 On the one hand the installation combines in an eminently focused and elaborated way core aspects of the early works, like a cumulation of seminal efforts, regarding visual and musical composition.

 Beyond that the interactive audio-visual composition exemplarily opened up perspectives and problems for further investigations like an extrapolation of early enclosures through an extension of the aspects human figure, movement, observation of movement, performance / space, portrait, glitch and chance operations.

 Furthermore, Variations IX is also related for the first time to my philosophical investigations from a conceptual perspective and it is also a reflection on the act of image making (exemplified through the three different ways of composition in the three parts of the installation, culminating in the glitched structure in the third part).

 The series triptychs separate assignments (braid, re-move make-up, shape) and two figures (watch, girl's game, stroke) are continuations of core motifs of Variations IX, though – deliberately – not plain or too obviously related on the first sight.
-A further investigation in the motif of a »figure in movement« is also girl descending a staircase from 2017.
+Further investigations in the motif of a »figure in movement« are also girl descending a staircase and ball room, both from 2017.